Cannabis/ CBD extract tested in the lab

 Kind auf einer Schaukel; CBD gibt ein Gefühl von Leichtigkeit

-Are there studies on cannabis for epilepsy?
+Are there studies on cannabis in the context of epilepsy?

 In the meantime, there are some studies that deal with the effect of cannabis in epilepsy.
 For example, a meta-analysis was carried out by Brazilian researchers.
-This refers to several clinical studies in which the focus was on refractory epilepsy as the basis for treatment with CBD.
+This refers to several clinical studies in which the focus was on refractory epilepsy as the basis for research with CBD.

 Mann macht Hirn-Test aufgrund von Epilepsie